FrancescoInnocenti/Visualising_Psychological_Data_in_Python/README.md

 To make the tutorial more engaging, some interactive visualisations are included, and many plots are demonstrated with data from recently published studies in the behavioural sciences.

-If you have any further suggestions for this notebook, feel free to get in touch: infr.management@gmail.com
+If you have any further suggestions for this notebook, feel free to get in touch: F.Innocenti@sussex.ac.uk

 ---
 ## Tutorial overview